-MNPR-101, demonstrated significant anti-tumor activity in numerous preclinical models of tumor growth and is being advanced for clinical evaluation.
-Based on the selective expression of uPAR in tumor, MNPR-101 is expected to be well-tolerated and amenable to a variety of combination treatment approaches.
+MNPR-101 is a novel, first-in-class humanized monoclonal antibody to the urokinase plasminogen activator receptor (uPAR), a well-characterized protein receptor that is constitutively over-expressed specifically by tumor cells.33 MNPR-101 has demonstrated significant anti-tumor activity in numerous preclinical models of tumor growth and is being advanced for clinical evaluation.20-22,26-32 Based on the expression of uPAR in a wide range of tumor tissues, and low expression in normal, healthy tissue, MNPR-101 is expected to be well-tolerated and amenable to a variety of combination treatment approaches.23,24

-MNPR-101 is designed to interrupt several pathways required for tumor growth and progression.
-The compound's mechanism of action is designed to block several particular cellular activities that are only turned "on" in a tumor rather than to destroy the tumor cell directly.
-For this reason, Monopar believes that MNPR-101 may have fewer side effects than current cytotoxic agents which kill cells indiscriminately.
+MNPR-101 was designed to interrupt several oncogenic signaling pathways required for tumor growth and progression that are only turned "on" in a tumor, rather than to kill the tumor cell directly.25 For this reason, Monopar believes that MNPR-101 may have fewer side effects than current cytotoxic agents which kill cells indiscriminately.
 In addition, by inhibiting multiple pathways required for tumor growth and progression, MNPR-101 may lead to more effective tumor control than therapies that target only a single such pathway.
-Monopar believes that most tumors, regardless of the tissue from which they originate, rely on the pathways that Monopar is targeting; therefore, therapies directed at such pathways have the potential to be used against many different types of cancers.
+Monopar believes that most tumors, regardless of the tissue from which they originate, rely on the pathways that MNPR-101 is targeting.33 This type of therapy, which interferes with multiple critical pathways for tumor growth and progression, has the potential to be used against many different types of cancers.